Diversity and Inclusion Micro-Grant

 Funding Levels, Review & Approval Requests

-Requests for funding up to a maximum of $2,000 are considered through the Diversity and Inclusion Micro-Grant program.
-Applications are adjudicated by City Council and staff.
+Requests for funding up to a maximum of $1,000 are considered through the Diversity and Inclusion Micro-Grant program.
+Applications are adjudicated by City staff.

-- The program is intended to assist with special or one-time projects.
-The program is not intended to provide ongoing operational support to organizations for regular activities.
+- The program is intended to assist special or one-time projects.
+The program is not intended to provide on-going operational support to organizations for regular activities.

 - Projects in which the main objective is employment are ineligible.